GM-Consult-IOT/MCC400_Firmware/README.md

 * Fresh water consumption using a hall effect flow meter at the input to the fresh water pump, connected to an opto-isolated input.
 * Up to four tank level senders connected to 14v tolerant ADC inputs.
 * Up to four MQ gas sensors connected to 5v ADC inputs.
 * Three voltage / current / power channels using external shunt resistors.
-These are usually conntected to the house battery bank, the cranking battery and the PV regulator.
+These are usually conntected to the house battery bank, the cranking battery and the solar charge controller.

 The MCC400 also has two serial ports: one RS232 (RX/TX) and one RS485.
 These can be connected to other serial devices, e.g. a GPS or a solar charge controller.